 There are a range of specifications to choose from and this page will help guide through those choices.

 Supported EC2 Instance Types¶

-Your instance type will depend on your expected network throughput, as well as the types of services you will provide with your pfSense® appliance.
+Your instance type will depend on your expected network throughput, as well as the types of services you will provide with your Netgate® appliance.

 For general firewall appliances that do not require high throughput, T2 instances are General Purpose Burstable Performance Instances that provide a baseline level of CPU performance with the ability to burst above the baseline.

 If the appliance will provide advanced services like web proxying, IDS/IPS, or Server Load Balancing, consider an instance that provides more CPU and RAM, such as a large or xlarge subtype.

 Sizing the EBS Volume¶

-The pfSense appliance is only supported with EBS storage.
+The Netgate appliance is only supported with EBS storage.
 For general purpose firewalls, storage requirements will typically be small and the default 8GB general purpose SSD volume should be more than enough.

 In situations where the appliance may provide web proxying or caching to users, or other advanced features, consider increasing the volume size to something more appropriate, for example 64GB.